One Eye Appears Smaller than the Other

 One of my eyes looks smaller than the other but I think it's just sitting back more in the socket than the other.
 Are there any exercises or treatments to bring the eye forward?

-Most people who come to me with a complaint that one eye is getting smaller are actually noticing a lowering of the upper eyelid.
-This can come from neurologic (nerve) problems, weakness of the muscle and/or its tendon, disinsertion of the tendon (common as we age), excess upper eyelid skin (sometimes associated with fat pad prolapse), or weakness and drooping of the forehead.
-Please consult your ophthalmologist who can examine you and recommend an appropriate course of action.
+When most people notice a difference between the size of their eyes, they are actually noticing a lowering of the upper eyelid.
+This can be caused by a neurologic (nerve) issue, weakness of the muscle and/or its tendon, disinsertion of the tendon (common as we age), excess upper eyelid skin, or weakness and drooping of the forehead.
+Please see your ophthalmologist who can find out what's causing this appearance of differently sized eyes and recommend treatment if needed.

-At the same time, he or she can actually measure to see if the eye is truly sunken.
-This can sometimes occur after an eye injury, weeks to months later, but is otherwise rare.
-After a Bell's Palsy, the appearance of a sunken eye can be noted.
+At the same time, your ophthalmologist can measure to see if the eye is truly sunken or just gives the appearance of being sunken.
+This can sometimes occur after an eye injury, weeks to months later or even with chronic sinus disease.
+After a Bells palsy, the appearance of a sunken eye can be noted due to the contraction (pulling back) of the eyelids when the palsy heals.

-Finally, sometimes the opposite eye is bulging, making the other eye seem to be sunken.
-Commonly, this is a sign of Grave's disease, but can also be caused by space-occupying disorders of the orbit (eye socket).
+Finally, sometimes the opposite eye is bulging, making the other appear sunken.
+This may be a sign of Thyroid Eye Disease (TED), but can also be caused by masses or growths behind or next to the eye.